 The Beacon Pool is back for its 2018 season!
-Those who are lifers of Beacon remember the days when the Beacon Pool had to close and was an empty cement hole for many hot summers.
+Beacon lifers might remember the days when the Beacon Pool had to close, and was an empty cement hole for many hot summers.
 But no longer.
-Operated by the Beacon Recreation Department and staffed by lifeguards and pool staff you've come to recognize year after year, the Beacon Pool is open for business and still has season passes available, though you can buy affordable day passes as well.
+Operated by the Beacon Recreation Department and staffed by lifeguards and pool staff you've come to recognize year after year, the Beacon Pool is now open for business and still has season passes available, though you can buy affordable day passes as well.
 Over the years, we've gotten to know the pool and how it works, so here's what you'll need to know:

 Season Pass Holders

-While this feels like VIP pass (and you should feel like a VIP for having one because you're committed), it's really just a convenience to you scrounging for dollars in your pool bag or car.
-Season Pass Holders don't get priority swimming when there is a line at the gate when the pool reaches capacity of 75 people - which happens quickly.
+While this feels like a VIP pass (and you should feel like a VIP for having one, because you're seriously committed), it's really just a convenience so you can avoid scrounging for dollars in your pool bag or car.
+Season Pass Holders don't get priority for swimming; they don't get in even when there is a line at the gate when the pool reaches its capacity of 75 people - which happens quickly.
 But having the Season Pass makes life easier when you're just swinging by the pool for a quick dip.
-Otherwise, you may find yourself justifying a 20-minute "quick dip" and ask yourself if it's worth it.
+Otherwise, you may find yourself trying to justify heading out for a 20-minute "quick dip" and ask yourself if it's worth it.
 Answer: It is.
 Just go.

 2018 Day Use Pool Fees